Frequently Asked Questions

 Ideally, yes.
 This can make a valuable contribution, building knowledge on whether and how SEEK works in different settings.

-In addition to funded research projects, implementing SEEK can be a useful QI project approved for Maintenance of Certification (MOC) Part 4 credits by the American Boards of Pediatrics and of Family Medicine.
+In addition to funded research projects, implementing SEEK can be a useful QI project for Maintenance of Certification (MOC) Part 4 credits by the American Board of Pediatrics and Performance Improvement from the American Board of Family Medicine.
 It can be relatively straightforward to evaluate SEEK.
 For example, you could evaluate: (1) the percentage of visits in which screening should have occurred and did; (2) the frequency with which professionals documented an action for a positive screen, and (3) the types of actions taken.
 Another example is assessing parents’ view of their child’s healthcare before and after implementing SEEK.

-Please click here for more information on evaluating SEEK and contact us if you would like assistance.
+Please click here for more information on evaluating SEEK.

 Too many referrals don’t pan out.
 SEEK Helpful Hints offers useful ways to strengthen your referral process and improve the care you provide children and families.
 This pertains to both in-house and community referrals and includes ways to easily find local resources.